camilamercado/goosebumps/README.md

 	-GRAB some gauze you feel under your feet
 	-WALLOW in despair

-Having now been brought back to a similar decision making situation the process continues until either- the user chooses the wrong choice and dies or the user runs through the entire string of choices without committing a fatal error, and can win the game.
+Having now been brought back to a similar decision making situation the process continues until either- the user chooses the wrong choice and dies, or the user runs through the entire string of choices without committing a fatal error, and can win the game.